python-rope/rope/README.txt

 *Rope* tries to improve these limitations.

-The main goal of *rope* is to concentrate on the type inference and refactoring of python programs and not a state of art IDE (At least not in the first phase).
+The main goal of *rope* is to concentrate on the type inference and refactoring of python programs and not a state of art IDE (at least not in the first phase).
 The type inference and refactoring parts will not be dependent on *rope* IDE and if successful, will be released as standalone programs and libraries so that other projects